Services

 As a rule of thumb, manufacturing is known for producing more data than almost any other industry, with a lot of data being disconnected or structured in a way that makes it difficult to use.
 Poor data quality affects the successful implementation of AI initiatives.

-Before rolling out AI systems, manufacturers must first implement a robust data management system in order to have clear data integration among the ERP, operational, inventory, and production systems.
+Before rolling out AI systems, manufacturers must first implement a strong data management system that delivers clear data integration among the ERP, operational, inventory, and production systems.

-This explains the preference of FlowCo in the majority of the cases to begin with a data-readiness assessment rather than layering an AI system on existing systems.
+This explains the preference of FlowCo in the majority of the cases to begin with a data-readiness assessment instead of layering an AI system on existing systems.

 Compliance and Security Risks